ministryofjustice/security-guidance/docs/email-security-guide.md

 -   Where possible, automate checks of the sender's authenticity by implementing the controls in the [Email Authentication Guide](email-authentication-guide.md).
 -   Ensure all email communications are protected according to the classification of the information held within them.
 There is more information in the the [Information Classification Handling and Security Guide](information-classification-handling-and-security-guide.md).
--   Deprecate the downloading of data to mobile devices.
-Instead, promote and enable the use cloud services such as Office 365.
+-   Discourage people from downloading data to mobile devices.
+Instead, encourage and enable the use of cloud services such as Office 365.
--   Ensure suspected or actual phishing emails are easily communicated to the Technology Service Desk as email attachments.
+-   Make it easy for people to send suspected or actual phishing emails to the Technology Service Desk, so that the emails can be handled safely.
 -   Keep operating systems up-to-date, to prevent susceptibility to viruses.
 -   Scan email attachments to detect viruses and other malware.
 -   Ensure email services are appropriately authenticated.
 Refer to the [Email Authentication Guide](email-authentication-guide.md) for more information.